 Gary will ask if you want the client, and then you would reply back to let him know if you’d like to take it on or not (if you don’t think it would be a good fit, or you feel the presenting issues are beyond your capacity) – please reply within 24 hours to that email.

 Once you confirm you will be taking the client on, you will then go ahead and create a client file on owl and enter the information from the intake form to owl (you would not hear from supervisor unless there are any additional instructions required – so proceed with contacting client and creating file once you’ve accepted client).
-For guidance please see this document How to create a client file on owl or watch the video demonstrations on our owl orientation page: How to create a client file on owl and how to create a client portal
+For guidance please see this document How to create a client file on owl or watch the video demonstrations on our owl orientation page: How to create a client file on owl and Pre-first session checklist

 Once the client file is created please make sure to upload the intake document to the client file on owl.
 If you cannot upload it as a document, please copy and paste the information from the intake document to a non-session note.

 Call and schedule the initial session with the client (make sure to also schedule it on owl)

 Email consent to services and cancelation/no show policy form either using these forms or send directly through OWL (see detailed review of how to send consent form through OWL in the document below titled ‘Moving Forward Consenting Process for Online Services’ or watch the demonstration on the owl orientation page).

 During the first session with the client you will:

 Some counsellors like reviewing notes from a previous counsellor when they start their work with a transferred client.
 Other counsellors prefer to start “fresh” with the client without any preconceived ideas.
 Both are okay!
 But before you review notes please keep in mind:

 Important note to discuss during consent (when relevant)